-In this post we’ll look at how you can perform SvelteKit GraphQL queries using fetch only.
+In this post, we’ll look at how you can perform SvelteKit GraphQL queries using fetch only.
 That's right, there's no need to add Apollo client or urql to your Svelte apps if you have basic GraphQL requirements.
 We will get our GraphQL data from the remote API using just fetch functionality.
 You probably already know that the fetch API is available in client code .
-In SvelteKit it is also available in load functions and server API routes.
+In SvelteKit, it is also available in load functions and server API routes.
 This means you can use the code we produce here to make GraphQL queries directly from page components or any server route.

 If that all sounds exciting to you, then let’s not waste any time!

 .env file in the project root folder containing your API

-With the preliminaries out of the way let’s write our query.
+With the preliminaries out of the way, let’s write our query.

 To create a GraphQL query using fetch, basically all you need to do is create a query object and a

 fetch to do the sending as it is already

 package if you wanted to.
 In addition to the body, we need to make sure we include the right auth

 That’s enough theory.
 If you want to do some more reading, Jason Lengstorf from Netlify wrote a fantastic article with plenty of extra details.